 This section gathers together information about legal issues that may be relevant to single parents and blended families.
-The links on the left can help you find out about your legal rights, responsibilities and where to find more help.

 When families and partners separate, there are legal issues involved which often require the assistance of a third party.
 If you are facing a family problem or situation that might require legal help, it is likely that the Family Court will be able to help.

 The Family Court aims to help people sort out their own issues and to ensure the interests of children are represented.
 Providing families with help doesn't always involve actually going to Court.

 There are many advice and support services that the Family Court will provide or recommend to you first, depending on the nature of your problem.
 For example, many family issues are resolved after counselling.